 Zero-based budgeting can take a little bit of extra work, since individuals would need to sit down at the start of each month to assign exact dollar amounts to necessary expenses, discretionary expenses, savings, and other costs.

 Still, it may not always be possible to avoid running over the anticipated budget.
-In those cases, the amount spent in excess of the budget could be subtracted from discretionary funds in the next month—or, perhaps the budgeter may want to allocate more funds in the future for discretionary categories.
+In those cases, the amount spent in excess of the budget could be subtracted from discretionary funds in the next month.
+Or perhaps the budgeter may want to allocate more funds in the future for discretionary categories.

-Tracking Spending with a Budget
+Tracking Discretionary Spending with a Budget

 One part of adopting a budget is finding a tracking system that works for the long haul.
 So, when figuring how to track spending, it can be helpful to go with the approach that fits individuals’ financial goals and habits.

-SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
+SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2024 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.